HadeelAls618/Student-Performance-Predictor/README.md

 ## Key Steps in the Project

 ### 1. **Data Ingestion and Transformation Pipeline**
-- Loaded the dataset, analyzed the data, and handled missing values if any.
+- Loaded the dataset, analyzed the data, and handled missing values.
 - Performed feature engineering, such as encoding categorical variables and normalizing numeric features.
 - Split the dataset into training and testing sets.